Parent Information Meetings for French Immersion Programs - IMPORTANT CHANGE

 Please Note: Transportation to and from the French Immersion programs is the responsibility of the parent.
 It may be possible to ride the bus but it is not an absolute.
 Please contact the transportation department at (250) 804-7890 for further information.

-It is essential for all parents new to the French Immersion program to attend the information meeting, typically held in March.
+It is essential for all parents new to the French Immersion program to attend the information meeting, which will be held in November.
 If we have a maximum of 40, including sibling registrants, at the meeting, registration will take place during this meeting.
-If the numbers do not work out, we will continue with registration on Wednesday, April 5, 2017, from 7 a.m. to 10 a.m.
-Registration will take place at the District Education Support Centre (DESC) located at 341 Shuswap St. SW, Salmon Arm on a first come first served basis.
-After 10 a.m. registration will be accepted at Ă‰cole Ă©lĂ©mentaire Bastion.

 Registration forms are available at district and school offices (and will also be available on site at the parent information meeting at Ă‰cole Ă©lĂ©mentaire Bastion) and must be delivered in person by a parent or direct relative of the student.

 40 Kindergarten registrations will be accepted for the Early Immersion program.
-Remaining spots after sibling pre-registration will be processed on a first-come-first-served basis if it is necessary to continue with registration on April 5 at the DESC.
+Remaining spots after sibling pre-registration will be processed on a first-come-first-served basis if it is necessary to continue with registration.
 Additional registrations will be wait-listed on the same basis.

 LATE IMMERSION - This format was successfully implemented in September 2013.